LuisMiSanVe/PoseGen/README.md

 Inside that menu you can add a reference image on the background as reference and generate poses with AI using that image.

 ## 📂 Files
-To start the program, you must have downloaded on the same folder as the Python executable, the base 3D model in its folder `models/humanoid.urdf`.
+To start the program, you must have on the same folder as the Python executable this folders:
+- `models/`: It must have the base 3D model in its folder `models/humanoid.urdf`.
+- `config/`: It must have the API Key config file `config/apikey.env` with the necessary API Key inside to use the AI pose function.
+- `saves/`: It stores a file with the pose we saved, like this: `saves/pose1.psgn`.

+> [!NOTE]
-This 3D model belongs to the base pyBullet models, all credits to their respective creators.
+> The 3D model belongs to the base pyBullet models, all credits to their respective creators.

 ## 🎨 Customization Options
 In the controls menu, you can customize various settings of the program with this options: